- City Government

 Outdoor Warning Sirens

-All ten OWS are activated electronically by radio control and can be sounded independently to alert sections of the city as needed.
-There are three separate control stations at different locations in the city to assure continuity of the OWS system.
-Each siren and control location has battery emergency power and each control location has emergency power by generators.
+The outdoor warning sirens strategically located and covering each neighborhood in Bedford.
+They are activated electronically by radio control and can be sounded independently to alert sections of the City, as needed.
+There are three separate control stations at different locations to assure continuity of the system.
+Each siren and control location has battery emergency power and emergency power by generators.

-We perform a system test on the first Wednesday of each month at 1:00 P.M. unless there is a severe weather warning or a dark overcast that day.
-The “loud test” is a full test of each siren checking all functions usually lasting up to two minutes.
+The City performs a system test on the first Wednesday of each month at 1 p.m., unless there is a severe weather warning or dark overcast skies that day.
+The “loud test” is a full test of each siren checking all functions, which can last up to two minutes.
 The “growl test” performs the same assessment as the “loud test” except the siren speaker bell only makes one full rotation with sound usually lasting less than 30 seconds.
-We also test each siren’s electronics twice daily notifying emergency management of the results and reporting any issues by pager and email.
-Our neighboring cities also may test their equipment during this time.
+Staff also tests each siren’s electronics twice daily, notifying emergency management of the results and reporting any issues.